Cappa1/ProcessMining/README.md

 # ProcessMining

-This is the repository for the Data Challenge 2 project.
-Includes changes to:
+The branch includes changes to:

 -Preprocessing.ipynb